Winter 2026 Quiz 3

 Answer: [63, 98]

 For a 92% CI, we need 4% in each tail.
-Since stats.norm.cdf(1.75) = 0.96, the z-score is 1.75.
+Since stats.norm.cdf(1.75) = 0.96, the we need to step 1.75 SDs away from the mean in each direction to pick up 92% of the data.
 The sample mean is the midpoint: (60.5 + 100.5)/2 = 80.5.
-The SE = SD/\sqrt{n} = 50/5 = 10.
-The 92% CI is 80.5 \pm 1.75 \times 10 = 80.5 \pm 17.5, giving [63, 98].
+The standard deviation of the distribution of sample means is SD/\sqrt{n} = 50/5 = 10.
+The 92% CI is therefore 80.5 \pm 1.75 \times 10 = 80.5 \pm 17.5, giving [63, 98].

 Problem 4.4

 (d) Ray then constructs a 99% CLT-based confidence interval.
-Select all the cases that could be possible when comparing his new 99% CI to his original 95% CI.
+Select all of the cases that could be possible when comparing his new 99% CI to his original 95% CI.

 Answer: 99% CI is wider than 95%